Why Milspouses Love the Fourth Of July

 Fourth of July is the perfect summer holiday.
 For my boys who get out of school in May, the day is right in the middle of summer.
 There are things to do, fireworks to see, and a country to remember.

 Being married to someone in the military means that you are a part of America’s history.
-The spouses that stand by their men and their women as they serve their country, helping it be the country it is today!

 So why do Milspouses love the Fourth of July?
 This is why!